 The rich alluvial deposits of the delta islands and thick mangrove forests have shadowed the region making it the abode to hundreds of wildlife species and plants.

-In my current blog, I will share my insights as a frequent traveler to the Sundarbans region.
+In my current blog, I will share my insights as a frequent traveller to the Sundarbans region.
 Also, I will highlight all the things that a good weekend Sundarban tour has in store for its first-time visitors.

 Sundarban Weekend Tour